Kentucky Route 8: Western segment

 The western segment of KY 8, the longer of the two, extends 78.819 mi between rural Boone County and Maysville.
 KY 8 begins 1.5 miles west of Kentucky Route 237 along River Road near Francisville.
 The route runs parallel to the Ohio River as it heads eastward, passing through Covington, Newport, and Augusta before ending at an intersection with US 62 in Maysville.

 KY 8 has been re-routed from its original path along Mary Ingles Highway in Fort Thomas due to a landslide.
-According to Mike Bezold, a member of the Kentucky Transport Cabinet, the cost to repair the damaged section of road would be $50 million despite having a low amount of drivers.
+According to Mike Bezold, a member of the Kentucky Transport Cabinet, the cost to repair the damaged section of road would be $50 million despite having a low number of drivers.
 Now, KY 8 follows KY 1998 out of Silver Grove until it meets up with US 27 in Cold Spring.
 It then returns to its original route in Newport, but creates a small spur through Bellevue and Dayton.
 Its previous route along Mary Ingles Highway in Fort Thomas has since been replaced with KY 445 to between Industrial Road and River Road.
 The rest of the route up to Dayton has since been reclassified as KY 6335.
 The Ramblin' River Tour which inhabits the part of the KY 8 that has been closed has not been redesignated as bicycles are still able to pass the landslide with ease.
+This section was reopened in July 2024 however the route still follows US 27 within the area.